kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 Using the managed service eliminates the operational burden of running your own Prometheus servers.
 Queries can be executed against a fully managed, auto-scaling Prometheus deployment on AWS.
 Costs scale linearly with usage.

-To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example](#example-amazon-managed-service-for-prometheus-amp).
+To gain a better understanding of creating a Prometheus trigger for Amazon Managed Service for Prometheus, refer to [this example](#example-amazon-managed-service-for-prometheus-amp).

 #### Azure Monitor Managed Service for Prometheus